-Are you passed your due date and going out of you mind waiting for baby to arrive?
+Are you passed your due date and going out of your mind waiting for your baby to arrive?

 Pin For Later

 Going overdue can be really stressful for modern mamas.
-You probably have a ton of people constantly texting and messaging you asking if baby is here yet.
-Heaven forbid you take a break from your phone and social media for a while.
-They will pretty much go into melt down.
+You probably have a ton of people constantly texting and messaging you asking if your baby is here yet.

 Related: How to Prevent Tearing During Labor

 Well, there are ways that you may be able to avoid going down that road.
 Let’s check out my favorite ways to help women to naturally induce labor.

 Please note: This information is only aimed at women who have reached 40 weeks of ‘low risk’ pregnancy.
 Please do not attempt this advice if you are below 40 weeks or have medical concerns regarding your pregnancy.

 How To Induce Labor Naturally

 When it comes to all things pregnancy related, it’s so easy to forget about the simple things.
 Stripping everything back to basics usually works wonders.